October 30, 2023

 Investor Insight

-In an increasingly eco-conscious global market, Carbonxt makes a compelling investment case, leveraging a growing addressable market driven by regulatory changes and strategic partnerships.
-This addressable market is anticipated to grow substantially with the introduction of new regulations targeting PFAS and other environmental contaminants.
+In an increasingly eco-conscious global market, Carbonxt presents a compelling investment case, leveraging a growing addressable market driven by strategic partnerships and regulatory changes that are set to drive demand for activated carbon through 2029.

 Overview

-Activated carbon, derived from materials like coconut husks and coal, is a critical tool for filtering contaminants from air and water.
+Activated carbon, derived from materials like wood, coconut husks and coal, is a critical tool for filtering contaminants from air and water.
 Its effectiveness comes from a unique oxidation process that creates a vast network of microscopic pores, dramatically increasing surface area.
-This versatility makes activated carbon essential across industries, including healthcare, agriculture, oil and gas, and food processing.
+This versatility makes activated carbon essential across industries, including healthcare, agriculture, oil and gas, food processing, and environmental remediation.

-For large-scale industrial applications, activated carbon is available in powdered, pellet, and granular forms, with prices ranging from US$2,000 to US$6,000 per tonne—presenting a significant market opportunity.
+For large-scale industrial applications, activated carbon is available in powdered, pelletized and granular forms, with prices ranging from US$2,000 to US$6,000 per ton – presenting a significant and growing market opportunity.

 Carbonxt Group (ASX:CG1) is positioned to capitalize on this demand.
-As an innovative manufacturer of custom activated carbon, Carbonxt has expanded its reach through a partnership with US-based Kentucky Carbon Processing, forming the joint venture NewCarbon.
-This partnership enhances Carbonxt’s market potential and strengthens its gross margins.
+As an innovative manufacturer of custom activated carbon, Carbonxt has expanded its production footprint in the United States through a joint venture with Kentucky Carbon Processing, forming NewCarbon.
+This partnership enhances the company’s gross margins and improves access to high-quality raw materials.

 Company Highlights